Naginreed/irl-cae_iOS-Mac/README.md

 ---
 ## 4.2 NOALBS
 > [!NOTE]
-> This is the Program controls the scene switching via Chat and automatically if no incoming Stream is detected
+> This is the Program controls OBS via Chat-Commands and automatically switches Scenes if Stream from the Phone is detected

-4.2.a - **Download [NOALBS](https://github.com/NOALBS/nginx-obs-automatic-low-bitrate-switching/releases)** for your System and unpack them to a location of your liking
+4.2.a - **Download [NOALBS](https://github.com/NOALBS/nginx-obs-automatic-low-bitrate-switching/releases)** for your System and unpack them to a location of your liking *(i recommend making a Stream and then a NOALBS Sub-Folder)*
 4.2.b - Inside this Folder you should have at least 3 files (4 for [MAC](#421-noalbs-on-mac))
  - .env
  - config.json